Georgetown Institute of Politics and Public Service

-The Georgetown Institute of Politics and Public Service is an academic center at Georgetown University in Washington, D.C., dedicated to the study of regional and national politics.
+The Georgetown Institute of Politics and Public Service is a nonpartisan extracurricular program at Georgetown University in Washington, D.C.

+It was founded in 2013 and dedicated to the study of regional and national politics.
 It is housed within the McCourt School of Public Policy and was created in the fall of 2013 alongside the school's founding.
-In 2015, Mo Elleithee, the former communications director of the Democratic National Committee, was appointed its first Executive Director.
+In 2015, Mo Elleithee, the former communications director of the Democratic National Committee, was appointed its first executive director.
 In the fall of 2015, the Institute launched its first programs.
 The goal of the institute is to serve as an "incubator of political thought" in a bipartisan manner and to study such matters as leadership, governance, elections, and public engagement.
 It brings candidates for public office and incumbents, including presidential candidates, and political practitioners to Georgetown's campus and enable "student-driven conversation."

 History

 The Institute of Politics and Public Service, known as GU Politics, was founded as part of the new McCourt School of Public Policy at Georgetown University in 2013 and launched in the fall of 2015.
 The Institute of Politics and Public Service is dedicated to reconnecting young people with the notion that politics is a noble vehicle for public service including Nancy Pelosi, Mark Zuckerberg, and President Bill Clinton, among numerous others.

 In November 2015, the Institute brought democratic hopeful Bernie Sanders to campus for a speech on what democratic socialism means in the United States.
 In April 2021, then-GOP House Conference Chair Liz Cheney appeared at the GU Politics Forum to speak about the future of the Republican Party in the aftermath of the 2021 storming of the United States Capitol.

 In 2020, the Institute hosted a two-day Climate Forum event in which twelve presidential candidates spoke on the urgency of the climate crisis and how to best address it.